zwindler/k8s-on-clever-linux/README.md

 I'm doing it just for fun and educational purposes.
 Don't use it.
 Even for personal use...

+## How does it work?

+This project works the same way my tutorial [demystifions-kubernetes](https://github.com/zwindler/demystifions-kubernetes) works.

+This projects:
+- downloads all kubernetes control plane components
+- creates a bunch of certs for components authentication
+- launches them all as processes with only the necessary options

+In clever cloud, this is done in multiple phases.

+- **Build phase** (`.mise-tasks/build`): Downloads binaries, generates certificates, sets up static configuration
+  - **Cached** across app restarts
+  - Only runs when code changes

+- **Run phase** (`.mise-tasks/run`): Generates dynamic tokens and starts workers

 ## Installation

 ### 1. Setup Repository

 Just clone or copy this repository.
-If you want to access this remotely, change occurrences of the URL `k8soncleverlinux.zwindler.fr` to a domain you control.

 ### 2. Create a linux app using CLI or console

-**Important**: Before starting deployment, we need to configure a few things on the app.
+Create the app in clever cloud console (or using CLI) and point it to your repo.

-### 3. Configure Workers
+### 3. Configure Workers (Run Locally)

+All control plane processes are run in the background using a clever cloud feature called "workers".
+So we need to configure the app we just created to do just this.

-Configure Clever Cloud workers on your local machine:
+On you local machine:

 ```bash
 # Link to your Clever Cloud app